Jmcleodfoss/simple-rest-tester/README.md

 Invoke *mocha* in the directory containing the above script to run the tests.

-## Viewing Macro Substitutions: srt-expand-macros.
+## Viewing Macro Substitutions: srt-expand-macros
 For troubleshooting, it is often convenient to see how macros are expanded.
 This can be done using the *srt-expand-macros* application.

 ### Running srt-generator